© Juan Fabuel

 archival pigment print on dibond

 The concept of Exergy comes from the Second Law of Thermodynamics and is defined as the maximum amount of work that can be produced by a stream of matter, heat or work as the medium comes into equilibrium with a reference environment or into equilibrium with the surrounding environment (Dincer, 2000).
+Thermodynamics analyse the function of given materials to reach equilibrium zero stabilizing the system as a whole.
+The idea of Becoming Exergy is based on the quest for making this equilibrium visible through images.

 upcoming: publication Water Journal